-The aim of this paper is to evaluate a clinical series of patients affected by Malignant Otitis Externa, evaluated and treated at the University Hospital of Ferrara and discuss the current literature on the topic.
-Malignant otitis externa (MOE) is a rare aggressive and necrotizing infection of the external auditory canal and the temporal bone which may have a poor prognosis if treatment is not performed promptly and adequately.
-It is most commonly reported in male, elderly, diabetic and immunocompromised individuals.
+Malignant otitis externa in the antibiotic resistance era: key to successful treatment.
+Objective: Malignant otitis externa (MOE) is a rare aggressive, necrotizing infection of the external auditory canal and the temporal bone.
+MOE may have a poor prognosis when it is not treated promptly and adequately.
+It is most commonly reported in males, older individuals, patients with diabetes, or patients that are immunocompromised.
 Pseudomonas aeruginosa is the main pathogenic agent involved.
-The present study has been conducted retrospectively.
-A total of 8 cases were evaluated and treated between January 2012 and December 2016.
-We collected all data concerning the clinical history, imaging and treatment.
-The microbiological examination disclosed the presence of P. aeruginosa in all cases; the infection was eventually controlled in all the cases, after a median time of 6 months of therapy.
-All patients have been followed-up for an average time of 12 months after the resolution of the infection.
-Actually, specific guidelines for MOE treatment are yet not available in the literature: we therefore discuss among different treatment options available and we propose a diagnostic and therapeutic flow-chart for this infection.
+This study aimed to evaluate a clinical series of patients with MOE and discuss the current literature on the topic.
+Methodology: This retrospective study included 8 patients with MOE that were evaluated and treated, medically and/ or surgically, at the University Hospital of Ferrara between January 2012 and December 2016.
+We retrieved data from medical records on the clinical history, imaging, and treatment.
+Results: In all cases, a microbiological examination disclosed the presence of P. aeruginosa.
+The infection was eventually controlled in all cases, after a median of 6 months of therapy.
+All patients were followed-up for an average of 12 months after infection resolution.
+Conclusion: Currently, no specific guidelines for MOE treatment are available in the literature.
+Based on our findings, we proposed a diagnostic and therapeutic flow-chart for managing this infection.

 Scheda prodotto non validato

 Attenzione!
 I dati visualizzati non sono stati sottoposti a validazione da parte dell'ateneo

 |Titolo:||Malignant otitis externa in the antibiotic resistance era: key to successful treatment|